-- increase its share capital by new shares of such amount as the resolution shall prescribe and with such rights, priorities and privileges annexed thereto, as we may determine in general meeting; - consolidate and divide all or any of its share capital into shares of a larger amount than its existing shares; - subdivide its shares, or any of them, into shares of an amount smaller than that fixed by our Third Amended and Restated Memorandum and Articles of Association, provided that in the subdivision the proportion between the amount paid and the amount, if any, unpaid on each reduced share shall be the same as it was in case of the Share from which the reduced share is derived; and - cancel any shares that, at the date of the passing of the resolution, have not been taken or agreed to be taken by any person and diminish the amount of its share capital by the amount of the shares so cancelled.
+- increase its share capital by new shares of such amount as the resolution shall prescribe and with such rights, priorities and privileges annexed thereto, as we may determine in general meeting; - consolidate and divide all or any of its share capital into shares of a larger amount than its existing shares; - subdivide its shares, or any of them, into shares of an amount smaller than that fixed by our Third Memorandum and Articles of Association; and - cancel any shares that, at the date of the passing of the resolution, have not been taken or agreed to be taken by any person and diminish the amount of its share capital by the amount of the shares so cancelled.

-We may by special resolution reduce its share capital and any capital redemption reserve or other undistributable reserve in any manner authorised by the Companies Law.
+We may by special resolution reduce its share capital and any capital redemption reserve or other undistributable reserve in any manner permitted by the law.